Hydrogen Peroxide for Well Water Treatment: How to Eliminate Odors with Peroxide

 If there is peroxide residual in the water along with the hydrogen sulfide, you get a very high level of oxidation occurring right on the carbon itself.
 After it flows to their home, the result is really clean, odor-free water.

 So that’s a simple system.
-Well turns on, automatically injects peroxide into the pipe before the pressure tank, goes through the carbon filter, and then you have clean water free of odors.
+The well turns on, automatically injects peroxide into the pipe before the pressure tank, passes through the carbon filter, and then you have clean water free of odors.

-One thing that comes up a lot is contact tanks.
-In chlorination, we often use contact tanks, like a pressure tank where the water goes in, and you give it some time for the chlorine or peroxide to come in contact with water.
+One topic that comes up often is contact tanks.
+In chlorination, we often use contact tanks, like a pressure tank, where the water goes in, and it takes some time for the chlorine or peroxide to come in contact with the water.

 The reaction takes place in this tank over a few minutes.
-Say if you have 1 or 10 parts per million of hydrogen sulfide and you are just using hydrogen peroxide, you can use hydrogen peroxide without a contact tank and just run it straight into the carbon filter, and the reaction takes place right at the carbon filter and you have clean water without odor.
+If you have 1 or 10 parts per million of hydrogen sulfide and you are just using hydrogen peroxide, you can use hydrogen peroxide without a contact tank and just run it straight into the carbon filter.
+The reaction takes place right at the carbon filter, and you have clean water without odor.

 However, there are some cases where you might want a contact tank.
-If you have iron or sulfur-laded bacteria, hydrogen peroxide doesn’t kill bacteria instantly.
+If you have iron—or sulfur-laded bacteria, hydrogen peroxide doesn’t kill them instantly.

 Different Concentrations

 This hydrogen peroxide comes in many strengths.
-Store-bought is 3%.
-That’s generally safe.
-The type that we use is, and we can ship safely, and still considered relatively safe, is 7%.
+Store-bought is 3%, which is generally safe.
+The type that we use, which we can ship safely and is still considered relatively safe, is 7%.

-Mainly because it’s safe to handle, it’s not hazardous.
+Mainly because it’s safe to handle and not hazardous.
 You can often find 35% commercial peroxide locally, and it is usually cheaper.

 Much cheaper, by the way.
 However, many people still don’t do it because 35% can be very dangerous to work with.